dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 **Skip Blurry Barcodes**

 `DeblurModes` is the parameter that controls the ability to decode blurry barcodes.
 There are multiple modes available under the index of `DeblurModes`.
 The more modes you enable, the more effort the library will spend to decode images.
 However, the blurry images are error-prone.
-Therefore, the risk of misreading is increased at the same time when the **Read Rate** on blurry images is improved.
+Therefore, the risk of misreading is increased at the same time when the read rate on blurry images is improved.

-When decoding on image:
+- Video Barcode Scanning

-- enable high-level accuracy settings via other parameters when the deblur level is high.
+Since there are multiple video frames for the barcode reader to process, it is not such important to decode successfully on a blurry barcode.
+Generally, you can reduce the enabled `DeblurModes` to improve both the speed and accuracy of the barcode decoding.
+However, if the target barcodes are badly printed or the working environment is terrible, a low-level `DeblurModes` setting might unable to read the barcodes.
+In this occassion, to keep the read rate at an acceptable level, it is recommended to enable more `DeblurModes` and configure the other settings like confidence and multi-frame verification to ensure the accuracy.

-When decoding on video streaming:
+- Image barcode decoding

-- enable low-level `DeblurModes` and let the barcode reader processing on high-quality frames only.
+For image barcode decoding, it is necessary to keep both the accuracy and the read rate at high-level to ensure that you can get a correct barcode result from the image.
+As a result, the lowest level of `DeblurModes` might not cover the usage scenarios.
+It is recommended to enhance the other accuracy-friendly parameter settings and enable a high-level `DeblurModes` setting.

 **Related API(s)/Parameter(s)**